 Lady Margaret School has its origins in Whitelands College School which was founded in 1842.
-In 1917, the original school was threatened with closure, and it was only by the strenuous efforts of Miss Enid Moberly Bell, and the staff of the school, that a substantial number of the pupils were ‘rescued’ and it became Lady Margaret School in September of that same year.
+In 1917, the original school was threatened with closure, and it was only by the strenuous efforts of Miss Enid Moberly Bell, and the staff of the school, that a substantial number of the students were ‘rescued’ and it became Lady Margaret School in September of that same year.
 Miss Moberly Bell remained Headteacher for the next 30 years.

 Progress in the interwar period

-The school takes its name from Lady Margaret Beaufort (1443 – 1509) the mother of Henry VII, hence the choice of the Tudor Rose as the school's emblem.
+The school takes its name from Lady Margaret Beaufort (1443 – 1509) the mother of Henry VII, hence the choice of the Tudor Rose as the school’s emblem.
 Lady Margaret Beaufort was founder of St John’s and Christ’s Colleges, Cambridge.
 Lady Margaret Hall, the first women’s college at Oxford University is also named after her.
 Miss Phillips, a member of staff and particular friend of Miss Moberly Bell, as an alumna of Lady Margaret Hall, is believed to have suggested the name.
 The school began life in Belfield House, the oldest of the three houses which now form the present school.
-Within 10 years pupil numbers had grown to 250 and Sir Valentine Chirol presented the school with its first purpose built classrooms.
+Within 10 years pupil numbers had grown to 250 and Sir Valentine Chirol presented the school with its first purpose-built classrooms.

 In 1937, the second house, Elm House, was purchased through the generosity of Miss Anne Lupton.
-No sooner had the new accommodation been arranged than war broke out and the school, with most of its pupils, evacuated to Midhurst in Kent.
+No sooner had the new accommodation been arranged than war broke out and the school, with most of its students, evacuated to Midhurst in Kent.

 War and rebuilding

 The school re-opened in Parsons Green in 1943 with reduced numbers, but by 1944 there were 223 pupils.
-With the passing of the 1944 Butler Act – two of Rab Butler’s granddaughters would later become pupils of the school in the 1970s - the Kindergarten and Junior School were phased out.
+With the passing of the 1944 Butler Act – two of Rab Butler’s granddaughters would later become students of the school in the 1970s – the Kindergarten and Junior School were phased out.
 The school leaving age was raised to 15 in 1947 and Lady Margaret became a two-form entry grammar school under the leadership of Miss Florence Elsie Marshall (1947-71).
 Pressure on space was once again relieved by the purchase of a third Georgian house, Henniker House, in 1951 and named by London County Council in memory of Jane Livesey Henniker, the first woman member of Fulham Board of Guardians.

 In April 1951 its relationship to the Church of England was regularised when it became a Voluntary Aided school.